Personal Loans

 Here's a breakdown of the pros and cons of a hardship personal loan:

 Quick access to money.
+If you find yourself in a tight financial situation, how long it takes to receive the money may be critical.
 Many loans are funded within a few days after approval.

 Lower credit scores might be okay.
-If you’re experiencing a hardship, your credit standing might have suffered.
+If you’re experiencing a hardship, your credit score might have suffered.
 Some types of hardship loans are designed for borrowers with lower scores.
+It's particularly important to shop around for a loan with the best terms and interest rate you can get, no matter what your credit score may be.

 Not everyone qualifies.
-If your hardship has caused you to fall behind on your bills, or if you’ve lost your source of income, you might not qualify for a new loan.
+If your hardship has caused you to fall behind on your bills, or if you’ve lost your job, you might not qualify for a new loan.

 You might not qualify for a loan as large as you want.
 Loan qualification partly depends on your income and your current debt situation.
-If you’re experiencing a hardship, you might have a hard time qualifying for the amount you need to address the hardship.
+If you’re experiencing a hardship, you might have some trouble qualifying for the amount you need to address the hardship.

 Other types of hardship loans